lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 set FEATURE\_ANGLE 60
 ```

 There is a specific file for each tissue type.
-This tissue-specific file reads in the frog-specific param-eters, sets tissue-specific parameters, and then reads the pipeline script (we call it  frogSegmentation.tcl ).
+This tissue-specific file reads in the frog-specific parameters, sets tissue-specific parameters, and then reads the pipeline script (we call it  frogSegmentation.tcl ).
 For example, liver.tcl contains:

 ``` tcl
 source frog.tcl